 The castle has had a long and varied history of owners, and has been continuously lived in since the von Eschenbach nobility constructed it by the lake around 1200.
 From 1652 - 1798, the castle was a bailiff's residence.
 It later came into private hands and was rebuilt in the historicism style by the Count de Pourtàles family around 1850.
 The oriental smoking room above the keep dates from this period, and offers breathtaking views.
-The castle was converted into a museum in the early 1950's and houses a permanent exhibition of Bernese living culture from the 16th to the 19th centuries.
-A walk through the exhibition rooms reveals the ambiance of feudal Bernese living over the centuries, and the museum can be experienced as a grand historical picture book.
+The castle was converted into a museum in the early 1950's.

 Always at your service – In the kitchen